 You can save money on your next lens for your Canon camera buying a third party lens that is compatible with your Canon.
 Tamron and Sigma lenses are the main brands that come to mind.
 Tokina and Rokinon also make lenses for Canon cameras.

-The selection of lenses made for Canon by alternative manufacturers is not as extensive, but if they have the focal length lens you're looking for, it's worth reading the reviews.
+The selection of lenses made for Canon by alternative manufacturers is not as extensive, but if they have the focal length lens you're looking for, it's worth reading the Reviews On Amazon.

 Buying a factory refurbished through USA.Canon is a low risk avenue to take.
 Not as cheap as buying a traditional used lens, but is still less than a brand new canon lens.
 The lens has been fixed in some manner and tested by a trained, experienced Canon technician.
 Factory refurbished lenses come with a warrantee.